Ryannn41/To-Do-List-App/README.md

    nodemon app.js
    ```

 7. Open a web browser and navigate to [localhost:3000](http://localhost:3000) to access the application.
-Use [localhost:3000/work](http://localhost:3000/work) and whatever you want to create new todo list.

 ## Usage
 * __Home Page (http://localhost:3000):__ This is the default page that shows the "Today" list.